dougrosman/saic-webart-fa19/docs/lectures/session03.md

 #### code for running a python server.
-Open a terminal an navigate to the folder you want to serve:
+Open a terminal and navigate to the folder you want to serve:
 ```bash
 cd path/to/folder
 ```